catfoolyou/Block-Bypass/README.md

 These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.

+## 2024/2025 update
+Based on the recent changes pushed by FCPS, the only viable way to bypass their restrictions is to BYOD.

-# Windows Laptops
+~~# Windows Laptops
 If you were given a Windows laptops (Dell Latiture 3310s, for CS and other classes that need software not installable on chromebooks) you are in luck.
-Breaking these is pretty simple.
+Breaking these is pretty simple.~~
-## Lightspeed agent
+~~## Lightspeed agent
-The first step is to disable Lightspeed agent.
+The first step is to disable Lightspeed agent.~~

-You can use the uploaded `.bat` files (`litspedagent.bat` and `test.bat`) to kill off Lightspeed agent and disable Classroom windows, respectively.
+~~You can use the uploaded `.bat` files (`litspedagent.bat` and `test.bat`) to kill off Lightspeed agent and disable Classroom windows, respectively.
 This will unblock any website as well as `wss://` (websocket) conncections to blocked domains, as well as preventing admin from getting into your computer.
 However this only works on Windows computers, NOT ON CHROMEBOOKS.
-These were originally from [here](https://fcpsoff.github.io/lightspeed.html), though the website might be blocked or taken down entirely.
+These were originally from [here](https://fcpsoff.github.io/lightspeed.html), though the website might be blocked or taken down entirely.~~

-An easy way to make sure that Lightspeed has been disabled is to check [this url](https://localhost:6543/block), it should show a "website down" error if you did everything right and Lightspeed is actually dead.
+~~An easy way to make sure that Lightspeed has been disabled is to check [this url](https://localhost:6543/block), it should show a "website down" error if you did everything right and Lightspeed is actually dead.~~

-## Applocker (Inability to install and/or run software)
-It's practically impossible to run anything other than batchfiles on school computers without fully reinstalling Windows.
+~~## Applocker (Inability to install and/or run software) It's practically impossible to run anything other than batchfiles on school computers without fully reinstalling Windows.
 Either crack the BIOS password with [this](https://bios-pw.org/) or [this](http://www.biospassword.net/) (might be blocked, disable Lightspeed first), or you can take the back cover off the laptop and short the jumper pins to hard reset the BIOS password if the above sites don't give you working passwords.
-I would recommend making a backup image of your (unmodified) school Windows install and then restore it before turning in your computer to avoid suspicion.
+I would recommend making a backup image of your (unmodified) school Windows install and then restore it before turning in your computer to avoid suspicion.~~

-To enter the BIOS (after unlocking ofc) you need to restart the laptop while holding shift.
+~~To enter the BIOS (after unlocking ofc) you need to restart the laptop while holding shift.~~

-## LAN connections
+~~## LAN connections
-LAN connections do not work on FCPS wifi, you will need some sort of proxy to conncet between computers.
+LAN connections do not work on FCPS wifi, you will need some sort of proxy to conncet between computers.~~

+# WARNING
+FCPS no longer gives out dell laptops.
+The above methods have been patched on their course specific windows PCs.

 # Chromebooks
 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.